isxaker/net_publish/README.md

 Time Elapsed 00:00:00.72
 ```

-6. Create apphost for linux
+6. Create apphost for Linux

-Only one apphost.exe wich is windows one
+Only one ``apphost.exe`` which is Windows one

 ```sh
 ls .\GenerateSelfSignedCertificate\obj\x64\Debug\net8.0\